deosrc/Condement/README.md

 ## The Result

-The environment can be configure with a simple yaml file but as default you should end up with:
+The environment can be configured with a simple yaml file but as default you should end up with:

 * Ubuntu 18.04 (LTS) with various desktop options:
   * [Xubuntu](https://xubuntu.org/)